 - Make sure to safely dispose of leftover or expired medicines.

-- Talk to your children about the risks of prescription drug misuse.
+- Talk to your children about the risks of prescription misuse.

 Have an Open Dialogue With Teens